andrewcannan/L-C-Photography/README.md

 <img src="assets/images/readme-images/book button.png"><img src="assets/images/readme-images/book button 2.png">
 <br><br>
 ## About Me and Testimonials
 This area of the **Home** page offers information about Lloyd and and his passion for Photography.
 Also a few testaments to his past work to entice new clients.
 Bootstrap grid used for postioning and responsiveness.
-About me section of the page has three coloums that also reorder dependant on the size of the device.
+About me section of the page has three columns that also reorder dependant on the size of the device.
 <br><br>
 <img src="assets/images/readme-images/about me large.png">
 <img src="assets/images/readme-images/about me mid.png">